Federal Republic of Germany / Bundesrepublik Deutschland – Let’s explore here

 Germany is famous for its autobahns and the Nürburgring.
 Despite the reputation with fast driving, like many things in Germany, there is a great deal of order to travelling.
 Even on the autobahns, when there is no official speed limit on many sections, vehicles tend to average around 90 miles per hour.
 In general they do not tend to belong to the Colin McRae school of driving!

 Road signage is excellent, making it a simple affair to navigate your way around.
-There are, of course, upgrades to roadworks everywhere, although they are not as prohibitive and don’t last as long as those in the UK!
+There are, of course, upgrades to roadworks everywhere, in particular on the main motorway routes, although they are not as prohibitive and don’t last as long as those in the UK!

 What currency do they use in Germany?